Wearing Seat Belts

 Using seat belts and child safety seats is the most effective way to protect occupants if a collision occurs.
 Therefore, wearing a seat belt is required by law in most jurisdictions.

-Both the driver and passenger seats are equipped with three-point inertia reel seat belts.
+All seats are equipped with three-point inertia reel seat belts.
 Inertia reel belts are automatically tensioned to allow occupants to move comfortably during normal driving conditions.

 Seat Belt Reminders